WatanabeYuto/CD-DYS/README.md

 # CD-DYS

-This repository provides the MATLAB codes of the numerical simulations of the following papery:
+This repository provides the MATLAB codes of the numerical simulations of the following paper:

 *Y. Watanabe, K. Sakurama, Distributed Optimization of Clique-Wise Coupled Problems via Three-Operator Splitting.*

-One can run and generate the same figures as ones in the paper by the following procedure:
+One can examine and generate the same figures as ones in the paper in the following procedure:

 1. Run `init.m`.
 2. Run `run_ex1.m` or `run_ex2.m`.